Preventing unlawful insider trading: disclosure and trading guidelines

 (i) Neither you nor any member of your immediate family has made any sales of the Company’s stock (or securities convertible into the Company’s stock) within the past six months; and

 (ii) No sales are anticipated or required to be made within the next six months by you or any member of your immediate family.

 4. Rule 144.
 In addition, Board Directors and Executive Officers will need to comply with the requirements of Rule 144 when selling any Company securities.
 This will include the preparation and filing of any required Form 144.
+Beginning on April 13, 2023, electronic filing on EDGAR will be required.
 Your broker will assist you in completing the required forms.
 If you have any questions, please contact a Monitor.